bmzwayer/markdown-test/readme.md

 rm | remove | deletes file or folder
 mv | move | relocates file or folder
 cp | copy | replicates file or folder
+cd ~ | change directory to home | sends you back to home directory
+cd .. | change directory parent | sends you to parent directory of current position

 **Things to Remember:**
 * -R means recursive and it selects all elements within that directory (for cp and rm)